veit/python-basics-tutorial/docs/modules/index.rst

 --> New Window` and start typing.

 It is easy to create your own modules that can be imported and used in the same way as Python's built-in library modules.
-The example in this listing is a simple module with a function that prompts for a file name and determines the number of words that occur in that file.
+The following example is a simple module with a function that prompts for a file name and determines the number of words in this file.

 .. literalinclude:: wc.py
    :linenos: